Results.

 20 September 1974

-Appeal dismissed: daylight eyewitness identification and surrounding facts supported conviction for theft from the person.
+Appeal dismissed where complainant’s daylight identification and circumstances sufficiently supported conviction for stealing from person.

 20 September 1974